Bulldozer Accidents

 • While loading or unloading equipment, avoid steep angles by ensuring that the trailer ramp is of sufficient size.

-Apart from safe equipment handling, safety experts recommend that workers should be trained to help each in order to avoid bulldozer accidents.
-To stay safe, workers should spot each other while positioning and operating the machine by providing correct directions to the driver, staying alert while materials are loaded or unloaded, and ensure that only proven or trained operators operate the loading and unloading of equipment at any given time.
+Apart from safe equipment handling, safety experts recommend that workers be trained to help each to avoid bulldozer accidents.
+To stay safe, workers should spot each other while positioning and operating the machine by providing correct directions to the driver and staying alert.
+At the same time, materials are loaded or unloaded, ensuring that only proven or trained operators operate the loading and unloading of equipment at any given time.

 Legal Obligations of California Employers

 Training in health and safety is one of the foremost requirements in Injury and Illness Prevention Programs (IIPPs), which are mandatory in California.
-Even contractors and temporary workers who carry out work at a job site or a place of work must also be trained before they can take up an assignment.
-The employer has a choice to use external training providers to create and execute a training program.
-Industry-specific as well as general “Safety Orders” also sometimes include additional requirements for training.
+Even contractors and temporary workers who work at a job site or a place of work must also be trained before taking up an assignment.
+The employer can use external training providers to create and execute a training program.
+Industry-specific and general “Safety Orders” also sometimes include additional requirements for training.
 For more information about employer obligations in California, click here.

 Bulldozer Accident Lawyer

-Review some of my verdicts & settlements here, and check the kind of ratings my past clients have given me on consumer websites, including Yelp, Google, Avvo.
+Review some of our verdicts & settlements and check past clients' ratings on consumer websites, including Yelp, Google, and Avvo.

 Client Reviews